(part II - The Presqu’île)

 Situated on the confluence of the Rhone and the Saône, the Musée des Confluences is a monumental structure of metal and glass.
 I am an aficionado of modern architecture, but I believe this building is an ugly structure.
-Nevertheless, it offers great views all around and is a must see if you have kids: the museum narrates the story of mankind and the history of life in a very spectacular and playful way.
+Nevertheless, it offers great views all around and is a must-see if you have kids: the museum narrates the story of humankind and the history of life in a very spectacular and playful way.

-Pont Raymond Barre is a beautiful bridge over Rhone River and offers wonderful views, not only of the museum, but also of the city towards the north.
+Pont Raymond Barre is a beautiful bridge over the Rhone River and offers wonderful views of the museum and the city towards the north.
 The bridge has been developed as an observation deck with benches here and there for you to rest and enjoy the views.

 La Halle Tony Garnier